 You'll see there how we made them, meet T-Wrecks and Terror-Saw, and find out how to turn a plastic fork into ferocious teeth.

 The way Stephen showed us robot building for beginners lit up all sorts of exciting ideas about how to build our own homeschooling robots.
-His book is really cheap and goes into far more detail than I can on the techniques you need to use for how to build a robot.

 See how Stephen's dinosaur robot head comes from an air freshener with his own set of formidable plastic fork teeth?

-If you start looking round the house, you'll begin to see all sorts of opportunities for homeschooling free crafts for kids.
 I'm going to put some suggestions here, but you'll find more fun ideas in our homeschool page on building robot droids.

-But there are lots of fun, free homeschooling choices lying around.
-Have a look at what Catherine chose for her homeschool Ray Droid:
+But there are lots of fun homeschooling choices lying around.
+Have a look at what Catherine chose to build a robot for her homeschool Ray Droid:

 His body is a plastic head torch container and check out his cool homeschooling glue bottle nozzle ray gun!